Raju-Sharma1/Sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository!
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+This project demonstrates a comprehensive data warehousing, from building a data warehouse to ready data for analytics.

 ---
 ## Data Architecture